bsielski/simple_blog_cms/README.md

-# Simple Blog CMS
+# Simple Site CMS

 This is a simple CMS made in RoR.
-It is best suited to create blog sites.
+It is best suited to create simple sites or blogs.

 ## Features